-Rioters summoned to DC by President Donald Trump obstructed the Electoral College certification by storming the Capitol Building and members of Congress objected to the results.
+Rioters summoned to DC by President Donald Trump obstructed the Electoral College certification by storming the Capitol Building while pro-cannabis Democrats won the U.S. Senate control.

-These protesters have been called rioters or domestic terrorists for storming the Capitol building and occupying House Speaker Nancy Pelosi’s (D-CA) office and stealing a podium.
+These protesters have been called rioters or domestic terrorists for storming the Capitol building.
+They occupied House Speaker Nancy Pelosi’s (D-CA) office and stealing a podium.
 They were scenes out of a banana republic.

 Nonetheless, the Congress planned to reconvene tonight in their respective chambers of the Capitol Building and certify the election results.
 Joe Biden will still become President on Wednesday, January 20th.